|

 1/2 lb.
 Alaskan smoked salmon {not canned}

-1/4 C. good quality vinaigrette
+1/4 C. good quality

 1 tsp. minced fresh garlic